blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 ### Power and sync strategy

 The OPTA + expansion is line-powered (24 VDC), so MCU sleep is not the goal — bus and bandwidth efficiency is.
 The Notecard runs in [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `periodic` mode with `outbound:60` and `inbound:120` (minutes).
-Summary Notes accumulate in the on-device queue and ship in a single session every hour; alert Notes set `sync:true` and ship within a session-establishment window of the trigger (~15–60 s typical).
+Summary Notes accumulate in the on-device queue and ship in a single session every hour; alert Notes set `sync:true` and ship within a session-establishment window of the trigger (~15–60 seconds typical).

 ### Retry and error handling

 - The first `hub.set` uses `notecard.sendRequestWithRetry()` with a 5-second window — there is a known cold-boot race condition where the host comes up before the Notecard is ready to receive I²C transactions.
 - Modbus reads are retried up to 3× per cycle on `lastError() != 0`.
-If all three fail, the firmware skips that sample (no NaN ever appears in any payload — JSON has no valid `NaN` literal and templated Notes validate field types) and emits a separate `modbus_unreachable` event Note.
+If all three fail, the firmware skips that sample (no NaN ever appears in any payload, JSON has no valid `NaN` literal and templated Notes validate field types) and emits a separate `modbus_unreachable` event Note.
 The event is rate-limited to once per hour to avoid alarm fatigue when the drive itself is powered off for service.
 - Notecard requests use `notecard.requestAndResponse()` and check both `NULL` return and the `err` field on the response object before trusting the data.

 ### Key code snippets